Leading the charge

 General Counsel of The Coca-Cola Company.
-Was appointed a Director of CCA following the retirement of Dean Wills, Florida ’65, at the conclusion of the Annual General Meeting of CCA held on April 16, 1999.
+Was appointed a Director of CCA following the retirement of Dean Wills, Florida ’65, after the Annual General Meeting of CCA held on April 16, 1999.
 Gladden, 56, a lawyer, served as Chairman of Coca-Cola Beverages (Canada) until 1997 and is currently Vice-Chairman of Coca-Cola Enterprises, the largest anchor bottler of Coca-Cola products in the world.

 - RICHARD A. VOELL, Illinois ’54

-Former President and CEO of The Rockerfeller Group.
+Former President and CEO of The Rockefeller Group.
 Chairman of the Business Council of the United Nations.